• null

 One of the requirements of this project was that the current treatment system must remain in operation at all times

-In the area waste water is treated via three smaller wastewater treatment plants: the WWTP Dussen with a capacity of 9,500 p.e. and 360 m³/h; the WWTP Eethen with a capacity of 8,000 p.e. and 200 m³/h; the WWTP Wijk & Aalburg with a capacity of 13,000 p.e. and 480 m³/h.
+In the area waste water was treated via three smaller wastewater treatment plants: the WWTP Dussen with a capacity of 9,500 p.e. and 360 m³/h; the WWTP Eethen with a capacity of 8,000 p.e. and 200 m³/h; the WWTP Wijk & Aalburg with a capacity of 13,000 p.e. and 480 m³/h.

 What is realized?